tail-call/kbb/README.md

 ## Research

- - [x] Use package.preload to load resources
- - [x] Draw current patch only
  - [ ] Random terrain generation in a selected area
  - [ ] Use FFI for huge arrays like fog of war
  - [ ] Try using native code with ffi